-- Teachers responsible for teaching SEN groups/individuals on a part-time basis. - Teaching Assistants and HLTAs (Higher Level Teaching Assistant) mainly working in the Group Rooms with either individual children or small groups. - ICT support in the form of English and Maths, - Teaching Assistants or HLTAs offer support for children with emotional and social development through our Nurture Group. - Parental Support Advisor (Brinel Campbell). - Parenting Groups. - Speech and Language Therapy
+- Teachers responsible for teaching SEN groups/individuals on a part-time basis. - Teaching Assistants and HLTAs mainly working in the Group Rooms with either individual children or small groups. - ICT support in the form of English and Maths, - Teaching Assistants or HLTAs offering support for children with emotional and social development through our Nurture Group. - Parental Support Advisor (Brin Campbell). - Parenting Groups. - Speech and Language Therapy